- Sustainability

 Although the SDGs are goals,

-we must also use them as tools at the target level and take ownership
+we must also use them as tools at the target level

 In this year’s review of materialities, the information is organized into an ESG/SDGs Matrix which shows the relationship between materialities and ESG/SDGs.
 The SDGs are linked to business activities at the target level.
 This makes it possible to link the KPI (Key Performance Indicators) of departments and employees to the SDGs, which are the world’s common language.
 The matrix can appeal to investors and be a powerful tool for improving corporate value.
 For employees too, motivation increases as they become aware of the need to achieve the SDG targets.
 How is the situation at the SKY Perfect JSAT Group?